Healthy-Living Television for the Kid in us ALL!

 Decorate your set

 Lay out each of your ingredients in small containers.
 Please no “brand” packaging whenever possible.

 Step 3 Filming

-You can perhaps enlist the help of a cameraman…set your camera up on a tripod, or be creative in your own way when it comes to filming.
+You can perhaps enlist the help of a camera-person…set your camera up on a tripod, or be creative in your own way when it comes to filming.

 Filming is done in several steps